-Refer to Figure 23 for control panel header pin numbering.
+Refer to Figure 26 for control panel header pin numbering.

-8.5.
+8.6.
 TPM

-If using a single node configuration with a single DC-SCM, then then the TPM used is located on the DC-SCM.
-Other configurations are outside the scope of this specification because the DC-SCI lacks the interface for more than one TPM.
+If using a single node configuration with a single DC-SCM, then the TPM used shall be located on the DC-SCM.
+Other configurations are outside the scope of this specification because the DC-SCI (Data Center ready Secure Control Interface) lacks the interface for more than one TPM.
 Placement or mechanical aspects are outside the scope of this specification.

-8.6.
+8.7.
 OCP NIC 3.0

-See HPM form factor specifications for guidance on explicit OCP NIC supported variations (SFF, LFF, hot plug supported, etc.).
+See HPM form factor specifications for guidance on explicit OCP NIC variations supported (SFF, LFF, hot plug supported, etc.).

-8.7.
+8.8.
 Smart NIC Management Interface

 DC-MHS supports the option to interface with DPU/Smart NIC/IPU devices using BMC USB2.0 host controller signals through the M-XIO.
-See Figure 22 for USB high level DC-SCM to M-XIO USB connectivity.
+See Figure 25 for USB high level DC-SCM to M-XIO USB connectivity.
 Refer to the M-XIO base specification for details.

-8.8.
+8.9.
 Coin Cell Battery